high-dimensional/biobank-megamodeller/README.md

 2) Navigate to the target of choice.
 	- Hovering over the target will show the best performing model with the input data required
 	- Clicking the target will provide a dropdown of all model performances, in detail.
+**Important**: all models are trained on lightly pre-processed data from the UK Biobank neuroimaging team, as detailed this [article](https://doi.org/10.1016/j.neuroimage.2017.10.034).
+Images have undergone brain-extraction, signal intensity clamping, and resampling to 128<sup>3</sup>.
+Data is available from the UK Biobank team [here](https://www.ukbiobank.ac.uk).
+Please contact us if further information is required on reproducing this pre-processing pipeline.

 N.B.
-Supplement of all model performances is available as a [csv file here](assets/metrics_comparison_test.csv)
+Supplement of all model performances is available as a [csv file here](assets/metrics_comparison_test.csv) N.B.
+All models are trained on light

 ![html_tutorial](assets/html_tutorial.jpg)
 **Visual network analysis plots of feature relationships and model performances.** A) Graph of target features, with nodes sized by the absolute correlation coefficient (|r|)-weighted eigenvector centrality (EC), and edges sized according to |r|.
 B) Graph of target features, with nodes sized by the maximum information coefficient (MIC)-weighted eigenvector centrality (EC), and edges sized according to the MIC.
 C) Graph of target features, with nodes sized by the maximum balanced accuracy across all models (BA), with edges sized according to the mean inverse Euclidean distance of all input combinations between each pair of targets.
 For all panels we depict the top 60% of edges for visualisation purposes.
 Note that all graphs are made available as fully interactive and customizable HTML objects within the supplementary material.